duderstadt-lab/mars-docs/tutorials/WorkingWithMars/bdv.md

 For further information and in-depth documentation about this software and file format please have a look in the [BigDataViewer documentation](https://imagej.net/BigDataViewer#Exporting_Datasets_for_the_BigDataViewer).
 The XML and H5 files for TestVideo.tif can also be found in the [tutorial repository](https://github.com/duderstadt-lab/mars-tutorials).

 ### 2. Coupling the XML File to the Molecule Archive
 The next step is to couple the generated XML file to the corresponding Molecule Archive.
-Open the Molecule Archive (Plugins>Molecule Archive Suite>Molecule>Import Archive) and go to the 'Metadata' tab.
+Open the Molecule Archive (Plugins>Molecule Archive Suite>Molecule>Open Archive) and go to the 'Metadata' tab.
 Move to the 'Bdv Views' tab in the middle window and move to text input field. (see circles on the image) Provide the desired name tag and press the + button.

 <img src='{{site.baseurl}}/tutorials/img/bdv/img3.png' width='450' />